fedotkin/dotnet/trey-nash/5-interfaces-and-contracts/Exercise1.md

 }
 ```

-- Add the body of the ClassA class.
+- Add the body of the `ClassA` class.
-- Before that, rewrite IA interface via an abstract class definition.
+- Rewrite `IA` interface via an abstract class definition.
 Note!
-Don't comment out the IA interface, and define a new base abstract ClassIA class.
+Don't comment out the `IA` interface, and define a new base abstract `ClassIA` class.
-Also, note please, the abstract ClassIA class will be fully abstract: all signatures are abstract.
+Also, note please, the abstract `ClassIA` class will be fully abstract: all signatures are abstract.